andrezwicky/imgui/docs/FAQ.md

 ```cpp
 Checkbox("##On", &b);  // Label = "",       ID = hash of (..., "##On")   // No visible label, just a checkbox!
 ```
-- Occasionally/rarely you might want change a label while preserving a constant ID.
+- Occasionally/rarely you might want to change a label while preserving a constant ID.
 This allows you to animate labels.
-For example you may want to include varying information in a window title bar, but windows are uniquely identified by their ID.
+For example, you may want to include varying information in a window title bar, but windows are uniquely identified by their ID.
 Use "###" to pass a label that isn't part of ID:
 ```cpp
 Button("Hello###ID");  // Label = "Hello",  ID = hash of (..., "###ID")